kaankirman/Whatsapp-Clone/README.md

 Scalability and Performance: The application architecture is designed for scalability and high performance, capable of handling large volumes of concurrent connections and messages.
 Optimizations minimize latency and maximize throughput, ensuring a smooth and responsive user experience.

-Ts, REACT | Node.js, Express.js | Postgreslq
+Technologies Used: Ts, REACT | Node.js, Express.js | Postgreslq

+The app is responsive

 Desktop View: